The officer and the job

 Whatever the assignment, wherever the opportunity, University Police Officers perform their duties consistent with the educational mission of the campuses they service.

-The training at a regional Police Academy is physically and mentally intensive.
+The six months of training at a regional Police Academy is physically and mentally intensive.
 Officers receive training that includes penal law, criminal procedure law, first aid, CPR, defensive tactics, crisis intervention and multi-cultural diversity.

 University Police officers must meet the highest standards in New York State, as well as in the country, for law enforcement officers.